 I have been involved in research into the Alexander Technique and its benefits for a number of years and am a member of the Society of Teachers of the Alexander Technique research group.
 Topics I have researched include psychological aspects, touch, fear of falling, the potential of Alexander Technique for people with dementia and their carers, and for women during pregnancy and after birth.
 Here is a list of my publications in this area.
 Some links give access to the articles, if you can’t access an article directly then contact me.

 Another important element in my life is writing and, as well as bringing my experience of working as a clinical psychologist into my approach, I also bring with me my interest in writing, particularly writing as a way of understanding ourselves better and exploring our whole selves.

 Training and Qualifications

-I am a member of the Society of Teachers of the Alexander Technique.
-I attend regular continuous professional development events to maintain and develop my Alexander Technique skills and knowledge.
-I am involved in research into the Alexander Technique and its benefits.
+I am a Society of Teachers of the Alexander Technique certified teacher.
+I attend regular continuous professional development events to maintain and develop my Alexander Technique skills and knowledge and have learnt from a range of teachers.

-I started my higher education by doing a degree in Biology with a subsidiary in Education at the University of York.
-I later trained as a clinical psychologist at University College London and following on from that I completed a PhD at the Postgraduate Medical Institute, University of London (now part of Imperial College).
-More recently I have completed a BA in Creative Writing at the University of Hull and have attended a series of training days on using creative writing in therapeutic environments.
+I have a BSc in Biology with Education.
+I trained as a clinical psychologist and following on from that I completed a PhD.
+More recently I did a BA in Creative Writing and have attended a series of training days on using creative writing in therapeutic environments.